Denver Premises Liability Attorneys

 At the Tenge Law Firm LLC, we feel a profound responsibility to ensure our client’s physical and emotional well being during one of the worst times of their life.
 We've put together a page of resources to help you gain legal expertise and education about the law.

-To determine whether a property owner is responsible for an injury that occurred on their property, it’s important to identify the victim as an invitee, a licensee, or a trespasser.
+To decide if a property owner is responsible for an injury on their property, the law asks whether the injured person was an invitee, licensee, or trespasser.

 - Invitee: An invitee is someone who has been invited—either directly or indirectly—to the property; patrons of a restaurant, shop, or other place of business are classified as invitees.
 Property owners have a duty to exercise reasonable care to keep their premises safe and prevent invitees from injuring themselves on the property.